tarmstrong/poutine_maker/tutorial/part1.md

 ![Configure It](configure%20field.png)

-Now when I add a new Basic Page (Content -> Add content -> Basic Page), my field is attached to the form:
+Now when I add a new Basic Page (Content -> Add content -> Basic Page), my field is attached to the form (this time I have set *number of items* to 1):

 ![Poutine Maker in Action](create%20basic%20page%20with%20poutine.png)